 Fullback: Yadier Molina OK, he might not be the quickest man on the pitch, but Molina has spent more than a decade preventing balls from flying past him at 90 miles per hour.
 We’ve gotta think that would come in handy on the pitch.

 Wing midfielder: Bryce Harper Unbelievable athlete, plays his guts out, killer hair and beard, and always good for a colorful quote.
 That’s enough to make the cut in our book.

-Center midfielder: LeBron James If you can’t figure out why we’d want this 12-time All-Star, four-time MVP and three-time NBA Finals MVP anchoring the midfield… you don’t watch much sports, do you?
+Center midfielder: LeBron James If you can’t figure out why we’d want this 13-time All-Star, four-time MVP and three-time NBA Finals MVP anchoring the midfield… you don’t watch much sports, do you?

 Center midfielder: Rob Gronkowski Yo soy fiesta!
 Need we say more?

-Wing midfielder: Kris Bryant The presumptive NL MVP is just 24 and has already done just about everything you can do in baseball.
-Plus if he can lead the Cubs (the Cubs!) to a World Series, helping the USA win the World Cup should be a walk in the ballpark.
+Wing midfielder: Kris Bryant The reigning NL MVP is just 25 and has already done just about everything you can do in baseball.
+Plus if he can lead the Cubs (the Cubs!) to a World Series title, helping the USA win the World Cup should be a walk in the ballpark.

 Forward: Odell Beckham Junior Our favorite forwards are fast, flashy and flamboyant.
 OBJ is all that and more.
-He just needs to learn how to replace those stunning one-hand grabs with scintillating scissor kicks and he’ll be lighting up the back of the net on the reg.
+He just needs to learn how to replace those stunning one-hand grabs with scintillating scissor kicks—and stay healthy!—and he’ll be lighting up the back of the net on the reg.

 Forward: Carmelo Anthony The guys up front don’t need to play defense—or even pass, really—as long as they can score in bunches.
 We rest our case.